-The Clinical and Translational Science Institute (CTSI) at the University of Rochester Medical Center is seeking outstanding candidates for a Population Health Research Postdoctoral Fellowship.
-The position is fully funded for a one-year period beginning 16 August 2017.
-The program goal is to produce a cadre of interdisciplinary researchers, trained in team science and competency-based skills, who can conceptualize research across the translational continuum from basic research through population health.
+The University of Rochester Clinical and Translational Science Institute (CTSI) is seeking outstanding candidates for a Population Health Research Postdoctoral Fellowship.
+The goal of this Fellowship program is to produce interdisciplinary researchers, trained in team science and competency-based skills, who can conceptualize research across the translational continuum from basic research through population health.
 Fellows will choose one of three tracks: Electronic Health Record as a Resource for Research; National, Regional and Local Database Analytics; and Population Health Behavior Change.

 How to Apply

 The following materials to complete the application submission process:

 - A cover letter

 - Personal statement describing your population health track of interest along with relevant experience